Donatella Di Cesare: Biography

-Di Cesare was born in Rome on 29 April 1956.
-In the first stage of her studies, Di Cesare studied mostly in West Germany, firstly at the University of Tübingen, then at the University of Heidelberg, where she was the last student of Hans-Georg Gadamer.
+Di Cesare was born in Rome, Italy, on 29 April 1956.
+In the early stages of her education, she studied primarily in West Germany, first at the University of Tübingen, then at the University of Heidelberg, where she was the last student of Hans-Georg Gadamer.
 At Heidelberg, she focused on the study of phenomenology and philosophical hermeneutics.
 She offered her own perspective on these two disciplines, which is close to Jacques Derrida's deconstruction.
-Those studies would have been included in many of her essays that were published subsequently, and two books: Utopia of Understanding (SUNY Press, Albany, New York, 2013) and Gadamer (Indiana University Press, Bloomington, Indiana, 2013).
+Those studies would have been included in many of her essays that were published subsequently, and two books: Utopia of Understanding (Albany, New York: SUNY Press, 2013) and Gadamer (Indiana University Press, Bloomington, Indiana, 2013).
 After the publication of Martin Heidegger's Schwarze Hefte, she wrote the book Heidegger and the Jews: The Black Notebooks (Polity Press, Cambridge and Boston, 2018) on Heidegger's philosophical thought and his political affiliation with Nazism.

-The theme of violence was developed in Torture (Polity Press, Cambridge and Boston, 2018).
-In the book Terror and Modernity (Polity Press, Cambridge and Boston, 2019), the political and ethical questions in the era of globalization have pushed her to investigate the current phenomenon of Islamic terrorism, jihadism, and the attempts to establish a global caliphate, evaluated within the socio-political context of what she labelled as "phobocracy" and the "global civil war".
+The theme of violence was developed in Torture (Cambridge and Boston: Polity Press, 2018).
+In the book Terror and Modernity (Cambridge and Boston: Polity Press, 2019), the political and ethical questions in the era of globalization have pushed her to investigate the current phenomenon of Islamic terrorism, jihadism, and the attempts to establish a global caliphate, evaluated within the socio-political context of what she labelled as "phobocracy" and the "global civil war".

 In 2017, a political turn occurred in the development of her thought, when she resumed the topic of sovereignty, previously addressed in the essays she dedicated to the political theology of Baruch Spinoza.
-The momentous conflict between the state and migrants is the central theme of her book Resident Foreigners: A Philosophy of Migration (Polity Press, Cambridge and Boston, 2020), which was awarded with the prizes Pozzale prize for essays 2018 and the Sila prize for economy and society 2018.
+The momentous conflict between the state and migrants is the central theme of her book Resident Foreigners: A Philosophy of Migration (Cambridge and Boston: Polity Press, 2020), which was awarded the Pozzale prize for essays 2018 and the Sila prize for economy and society 2018.

-The political-philosophical questions about the strangeness and the myth of identity are instead the topics of the book Marranos: The Other of the Other (Polity Press, Cambridge and Boston, 2020).
-Recently, she offered a summary of her philosophical positions in the book Sulla vocazione politica della filosofia (Bollati Boringhieri, Turin, 2018).
-The book was awarded with the prize Mimesis Filosofia 2019.
+The political-philosophical questions about the strangeness and the myth of identity are instead the topics of the book Marranos: The Other of the Other (Cambridge and Boston: Polity Press, 2020).
+Recently, she offered a summary of her philosophical positions in the book Sulla vocazione politica della filosofia (Turin: Bollati Boringhieri, 2018).
+The book was awarded the prize Mimesis Filosofia 2019.